cloudfoundry-community/kafka-service-broker-boshrelease/README.md

 ### "Cannot get Jedis connection"

-When creating your first service instance, you get an internal Dingo Kafka broker error: `Cannot get Jedis connection`.
+When creating your first service instance, you get an internal Stark & Wayne Kafka broker error: `Cannot get Jedis connection`.

 ```
-$ cf create-service dingo-kafka topic test
+$ cf create-service starkandwayne-kafka topic test
-Creating service instance test in org system / space dingo-kafka as admin...
+Creating service instance test in org system / space starkandwayne-kafka as admin...
 FAILED
 Server error, status code: 502, error code: 10001, message: Service broker error: Cannot get Jedis connection; nested exception is redis.clients.jedis.exceptions.JedisConnectionException: Could not get a resource from the pool
 ```

-This probably means that the `dingo-kafka-broker` application running on Cloud Foundry does not have network access to the Redis service instance.
+This probably means that the `starkandwayne-kafka-broker` application running on Cloud Foundry does not have network access to the Redis service instance.

 1. Create security group JSON file, or use the insecure sample `src/everywhere.json`.
 Preferrably now is the time to [learn more about Application Security Groups](https://docs.cloudfoundry.org/concepts/asg.html).